Need help? Chat now!

-Some say the best parents teach their children everything they know while simultaneously encouraging them to be their own unique selves.
+Some say the best parents teach their children everything they know while simultaneously encouraging them to be their unique selves.
 Strangely enough, this also applies to WordPress parent themes and child themes.
-WordPress, the world’s most popular website-building application, is a huge gift for anyone looking to create and design a quality website without having to learn how to code.
-WordPress is decidedly a beneficial tool in our current sphere and here is why: In order to achieve high levels of success as a business or entrepreneur these days, is almost always necessary to have a professional, aesthetically-pleasing website.
+WordPress, the world's most popular website-building application, is a massive gift for anyone looking to create and design a quality website without having to learn how to code.
+WordPress is decidedly a beneficial tool in our current sphere.
+Here is why: To achieve high levels of success as a business or entrepreneur these days, it is almost always necessary to have a professional, aesthetically pleasing website.

-WordPress was first introduced in 2003, and has…hmm, what is the technical term for this…BLOWN UP exponentially ever since.
-What a relief it is to not have to be a software developer in order to build a stunning and reliable website from scratch.
-Even better, WordPress can be used to build virtually any kind of website you can imagine.
+WordPress was first introduced in 2003 and had…hmm, what is the technical term for this…BLOWN-UP exponentially ever since.
+What a relief it is not to have to be a software developer to build a stunning and reliable website from scratch.
+Even better, WordPress can be used to create virtually any kind of website you can imagine.

 WordPress is a Content Management System (CMS), which is an application that enables people to build and manage the components of a website without coding.
-All you need to do in order to get your WordPress site up and running is a 1. domain name and 2. a hosting provider.
+All you need to do to get your WordPress site up and running is a 1. domain name and 2. hosting provider.

 P.S.
 Let's put a pin in the "hosting provider" idea because Hostwinds happens to offer the best WordPress hosting out there.
 That is no exaggeration, except for the fact that I may be exceedingly biased.

-Let’s saunter back over to the WordPress summary, and we will begin by defining a WordPress theme.
+Let's stroll back over to the WordPress summary, and we will begin by defining a WordPress theme.

 A WordPress theme is a unique template that has distinct traits.
-More specifically, WordPress themes are composed of files that dictate the way one’s website displays content to viewers.
+More specifically, WordPress themes are composed of files that dictate how one's website displays content to viewers.
 Such files include an index.php file, a style.css file, PHP files, files concerning graphics, and text files.
 All those files collectively amount to the design of a WordPress website.
 Themes control the organization and makeup of a website.
 They decide how the site appears aesthetically as well as how its visitors interact with it.
-That said, themes are mostly used for front-end design, meaning things like font, widgets, colors, etc. A theme is required for each and every WordPress-made website.
+That said, themes are mainly used for the front-end design, meaning font, widgets, colors, etc. A theme is required for every WordPress-made website.

 Now, if you want to make changes to your WordPress theme and keep those changes after updating, we highly recommend using a child theme.
 If you don't use a child theme to make custom changes, anything you design yourself will be erased when the update occurs.
 It's time to reveal some important things to know about the utility of WordPress child themes.